-The Governing Board will elect a Chair and Vice-Chair to serve 8 one year terms at the first meeting of the fiscal year. to serve two-year staggered terms.
-In the first year of the term, the newly elected Chair Elect will support the existing Presiding Chair.
-In the second year of the term, the Chair Elect will become the Presiding Chair.
-The Chair Elect and the Presiding Vice-Chair may not be from the same institution.
+The Governing Board will elect a Chair and Vice-Chair to serve one year terms at the first meeting of the fiscal year.
+The Chair and the Vice-Chair may not be from the same institution.

-All eligible Board members who are interested in serving as the Chair Elect-or Vice-Chair will submit a statement of interest for discussion and a vote at the first Governing Board meeting of each fiscal year.
+All eligible Board members who are interested in serving as the Chair or Vice-Chair will submit a statement of interest for discussion and a vote at the first Governing Board meeting of each fiscal year.
 Such statements should be submitted at least two weeks before the scheduled date for that meeting.
 If a single candidate does not receive the minimum threshold of 14 votes, a runoff will be held between the top two candidates.
 The newly elected Chair and Vice-Chair shall assume the duties of their respective offices at the conclusion of the meeting at which they were elected.
-A Board Member may serve as Chair or Vice-Chair for more than one term, without any limits placed on the number of terms that may be served within their time
+A Board member may serve as Chair or Vice-Chair for more than one term, without any limits placed on the number of terms that may be served within their time appointed on the Board.
+If the Vice-Chair position becomes vacant before the end of a term, the Chair will appoint a new Vice-Chair.
+If the Chair position becomes vacant, the